Annie Silinga: Political work

 On 9 August 1956, Silinga led 20 000 women organised by FEDSAW who marched to the prime minister's office in Pretoria to protest the issuing of passes.
 Silinga was arrested alongside other FEDSAW leaders Lilian Ngoyi and Helen Joseph, as well as ANC leaders Oliver Tambo and Nelson Mandela.
-The apartheid government charged Silinga and other activists with treason.
+The apartheid government charged Silinga, as well as 156 of the other leaders and activists, with high treason.
+Among those arrested, she was the only African Woman from the Western Cape to be arrested.
 The initial phase of the Treason Trial lasted until December 1957, when the state dropped charges against 61 of the defendants.
 Silinga was one of those released.
 In 1958, Silinga was elected as the president of the Cape Town ANCWL in 1958.
 In 1960 anti-pass law riots happened in Langa and Sharpeville.
 The apartheid government declared a state of emergency and Silinga was one of the people arrested.
 The ANC was banned as a political organisation in 1960.
 Upon her return from prison, she was involved in the formation of the Women’s Front, and was made a patron of the United Democratic Front in 1983.
 Silinga lived in Langa all her life and died without having carried a pass in 1984.
 Although she was buried in an unmarked pauper's grave, artist Sue Williamson, at the request of Annie Silinga’s family, created a piece to place at her grave in Langa cemetery.
 It bears Silinga's battle cry: "I will never carry a pass!"

 Legacy

 Silinga is remembered as one of the leaders in the anti-pass campaign during apartheid South Africa.
 Besides political work, Silinga is remembered for her selfless character, having started a creche along Winnie Seqwana in Langa Township.
+Artist Tina Ramos Ekongo included her in her collection celebrating the legacy of other Anti-Apartaid leaders with her own portrait.
+She describes her as follows: “She was one of the leaders in the anti-pass campaign in apartheid South Africa who fought for better living conditions for her family and her country.
+Her kindness and caring nature stood out as important characteristics, often overlooked as political qualities.
+That she achieved this with only a few years of primary education is all the more remarkable.”
 A street in Phillipi, Cape Town is named after Annie Silinga.